You are here

 - Cut Your Business Expenses – It sounds obvious, but a review of all your outgoing expenses can point the way to quick savings.
 Create a list of necessary expenses and optional expenses.
 Pay close attention to how your employees spend your money.
 Use plastic – it may sound contrary to a cost-saving plan, but credit cards can give you perks such as miles and other benefits.
 You can put limits on cards so employees can’t overspend.

 - Automate Your Systems – Automating systems, such as accounting, invoicing and payroll, can save time and money.
-Here are some tips for doing that:

 - Use Technology Wisely – Cut back on business travel and other communication expenses by using free web conferencing tools like Skype.
 What about cloud computing?
 Migrating business functions online (or to the cloud) can realize big savings.
 Even your tablet computer can help you cut staffing costs!
 These blog posts offer more tips: